gvanem/EnvTool/README.md

           envtool --evry Makefile.am content:pod2man        - find Makefile.am with pod2man commands.
           envtool --evry M*.mp3 artist:Madonna "year:<2002" - find all Madonna M*.mp3 titles issued prior to 2002.

+   1.3: Enhanced "envtool --check -v" to look for shadowed files
+	      in important environment variables like PATH, INCLUDE and LIB.
+				See E.g. 10. above.
 ```

 PS.
 This file is written with the aid of the **[Atom](https://atom.io/)**